Zymbit-Wallet/eth-zymbit-keyring/README.md

 ### serialize()

 Retuerns a JSON-serializable object with the `wallet_name` or `master_slot` properties of the keyring.
-This object can be passed into `deserilaize()` to recover the state of the keyring.
+This object can be passed into `deserialize()` to recover the state of the keyring.

 ### deserialize( object )

-As discussed above, the deserialize() method will be passed the JavaScript object that you returned when the serialize() method was called.
+As discussed above, the `deserialize()` method will be passed the JavaScript object that you returned when the `serialize()` method was called.

 ### addAccounts( n = 1 )